CornellAutonomousBikeTeam/CurrentBikeCode/README.md

 * [IMU (Intertial Measurement Unit)](#imu)
 * [Watchdog](#watchdog)

+Most of the pieces of hardware on the bike have been abstracted as objects in the code.
+Some, like IMU and Landing Gear are simply composed of convenience functions.
+Others like Rear and Front Motor Controllers can be initialized and possess methods and variables.
+Each module has a corresponding .cpp and.h file.
+All of these components are implemented in the Bike_State class, which can call methods from any of the modules.

-The Bike_State.ino file contains the defintiion for the Bike object that is intiialized and run in the main file.
+The Bike_State files contain the defintiion for the overall Bike object that is intiialized and run in the main file.
 ROS communication is implemented in the main file.
+Aside from ROS, everything on the Arduino is implemented within this class.

+The main .ino file initalizes a Bike_State object, and then calls one method.
+Everything else is handled internally within the Bike_State class.
+ROS communication is implemented in the main .ino file, in order to maintain consistency with the rest of the ROS modules.

 ---